edgio-docs/edgio-docs/guides/status_codes.md

 # Status Codes

 [HTTP status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) are how the web signals errors and other states from the server to the web browser.
-If there is an error from your backend website, the error is simply forwarded by the XDN to the browser.
+If there is an error from your backend website, the error is simply forwarded by {{ PRODUCT_NAME }} to the browser.

 ## {{ PRODUCT_NAME }} exclusive status codes

-If the error is generated in the XDN itself, the platform generates a 53x or 54x HTTP status code:
+If the error is generated in {{ PRODUCT_NAME }} itself, the platform generates a 53x or 54x HTTP status code:

 | CODE | NAME                       | DESCRIPTION                                                                                                                                                                                                                                                                                         |
 | ---- | -------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |